 4. Hyeres – Henri Cartier-Bresson – 1932

-The image called Hyeres by Cartier-Bresson is almost all the illustration needed in order to comprehend composition.
-We have a rule of thirds everywhere, but mainly on the bicycle rider, and we have leading lines everywhere, from the sidewalk to the obvious swirl on the hand railing of the stairs.
-And if that wasn’t enough, the slow shutter speed shows a great sense of movement and dynamism of the rider exiting the scene.
+The image known as “Hyères” by Cartier-Bresson serves as an exemplary illustration for comprehending composition.
+Throughout the photograph, we encounter the rule of thirds, notably evident on the bicycle rider, as well as leading lines that are prevalent everywhere, from the sidewalk to the conspicuous swirl on the handrail of the stairs.
+Furthermore, the utilization of a slow shutter speed imparts a profound sense of movement and dynamism to the rider as they exit the scene.

 5. Steve Jobs – Albert Watson – 2011